Professor John Aaskov

 Dr David Harrich

 David Harrich holds the appointment of Associate Professor from the School of Chemistry and Molecular Biosciences at the University of Queensland.
-He also holds a Future Fellowship awarded by the Australian Research Council Future Fellow and is Group Leader of the Molecular Virology laboratory at the Queensland Institute of Medical Research.
+He also holds a Future Fellowship awarded by the Australian Research Council Future Fellow and is Group Leader of the Molecular Virology laboratory at the QIMR Berghofer Medical Research Institute.
 His key interest areas include human immunodeficiency virus (HIV), virus drug targets, cellular protein required by HIV and RNA regulatory control of virus replication.
 Link to profile.

 Dr Simone Harrison

 Dr Simone Harrison is Principal Research Fellow and Coordinator of the Skin Cancer Research Group at James Cook University.
 Her research interests include risk factors for the development of melanocytic naevi in early childhood, epidemiology and prevention of melanoma and non-melanocytic skin cancers, studies of sun protection habits in early childhood settings, the efficacy of high UPF clothing in delaying/preventing the development of melanocytic naevi in early childhood, risky beliefs about the perceived benefits of therapeutic sun exposure in infancy and the post-partum period, and the relationship between human papilloma virus and non-melanocytic skin cancer.
 She is a Fellow of the Australasian College of Tropical Medicine.
 Link to profile.